Dun-sin/Whisper/README.md

 ## 💪🏽 Thanks to all Contributors

 Thanks a lot for spending your time helping anonchat grow.
 Thanks a lot!
-Keep rocking beers
+Keep rocking cheers.

 [![Contributors](https://contrib.rocks/image?repo=Dun-sin/anon-chat-app)](https://github.com/Dun-sin/anon-chat-app/graphs/contributors)

 ## 🙏🏽 Support

 This project needs a star️ from you.
-Don't forget to leave a star🌟
+Don't forget to leave a star 🌟